Bhaskar Rao

-Bhaskar Rao is a 1990 batch Indian police officer turned to politician who served as the Commissioner of Bengaluru City Police, from 2 August 2019 to 1 August 2020.
+Bhaskar Rao is an Indian politician and former police officer who served as the Commissioner of Bengaluru City Police, from 2 August 2019 to 1 August 2020.
 Rao comes from Bengaluru and was previously Additional Director General of Police (ADGP) in the Karnataka State Reserve Police as well as ADGP, Internal security Division.
 Mr. Rao served as the ADGP, Railways before retiring on 1 April 2022.
 Post his tenure in the Police department, he joined Aam Aadmi Party (AAP).
 He joined Bharathiya Janatha party (BJP) after 11 months of political experience in AAP.
+Bhaskar Rao is currently serving as the Vice president of Indian Red cross Society, Karnataka state branch.